edamianreynoso/arc-assb-controller/paper/main_draft.md

 **4. The Adaptation Paradox and Persistence of Excitation:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline but excels in chaotic environments.
 This illustrates the classic **persistence of excitation** problem (Åström & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
 Noisy environments paradoxically stabilize the adaptive controller by providing necessary excitation.

-### 7.4 Limitations
+### 7.4 Limitations and Threats to Validity [EDITADO]

-While ARC demonstrates strong empirical results, several limitations deserve discussion:
+While ARC demonstrates strong empirical results, several limitations and threats to validity deserve discussion.
+[EDITADO]

-1. **Simplified Dynamics:** Our 10-dimensional state-space model abstracts the complexity of real neurochemical interactions.
-Biological affective systems involve non-linear, stochastic, and multi-timescale dynamics that our linear approximations do not fully capture.
+1. **Construct validity (proxy variables and metrics):** Our 10-dimensional state-space model abstracts the complexity of real neurochemical interactions.
+The variables (e.g., "arousal," "valence," "narrative intensity") are engineering proxies, not psychological measurements; likewise, the safety metrics (RI, NDR, RT) capture stability properties of this specific dynamical system.
+Claims about human affect should not be inferred from these proxies (Section 1.3).
+[EDITADO]

+2. **Internal validity (methodological confounds):** In L6, ARC improves transfer via a combination of memory gating and an explicit shift-detection-triggered $\epsilon/\alpha$ boost.
+Because we do not include a separate ablation that isolates these two mechanisms, the causal attribution of the +49.8% improvement to each subcomponent remains [ACLARAR].
+We treat the combined ARC-RL wrapper as the method evaluated in Table 10.
+[EDITADO]

-2. **Scalability to Large Models:** We validated ARC on tabular Q-learning agents.
+3. **External validity (generalization):** We validated ARC on tabular Q-learning agents.
 Extending to deep RL (DQN, PPO) or large language models (LLMs) with emergent affective-like states remains an open challenge.
 In particular:
    - **Computational overhead:** ARC adds 5 control signals per time step; for LLMs the relative cost may be small, but integration into transformer-based architectures requires additional work.
    - **Latent state estimation:** In complex models, the 10 state variables may need to be inferred from high-dimensional observations rather than directly observed.

-3. **Environment Complexity:** L6 is validated in GridWorld variants.
+4. **Environment complexity:** L6 is validated in GridWorld variants.
 While these capture key non-stationarity challenges, real-world environments (Atari, robotics) introduce additional issues such as visual processing and partial observability.

-4. **Fixed vs. Learned Control:** All ARC controllers use hand-designed gains.
+5. **Fixed vs. learned control:** All ARC controllers use hand-designed gains.
 End-to-end learning of control parameters (e.g., via reinforcement meta-learning) could yield more adaptive solutions.

+6. **Statistical validity and reporting:** Recovery Time (RT) is capped at `rt_max` when the strict recovery criterion is not met; this should be interpreted as "no recovery within the evaluation window," not as a measured recovery time (Appendix D.2).
+Effect sizes for RI can become numerically extreme when one group has near-zero variance (Table 11); we report these values, but readers should focus on the underlying distributions and the binary fact that ARC can drive RI to zero in several lines.
+[EDITADO]

-5. **Threshold Sensitivity:** Safety thresholds (`a_safe`, `s_safe`) are tuned empirically.
+7. **Threshold sensitivity:** Safety thresholds (`a_safe`, `s_safe`) are tuned empirically.
 Automatic, context-dependent threshold adaptation is a promising direction.

 ---